AsiaPonder001/Active-Directory-Configuration/README.md

 </p>

 <h1>Active Directory Deployed in the Cloud (Microsoft Azure)</h1>
-In the last tutorial I installed Active directory within Azure Virtual Machines.
-This tutorial I will go through configuration of Active Directory.
+<p>In the last tutorial I installed Active directory within Azure Virtual Machines.
+This tutorial I will go through configuration of Active Directory.<p/>
 - Create an Admin User account, Organizational Unit, and New Employee to the Domain Admins Security Group.
 - Join Client-1 to the DC
 - Set up Remote Desktop for users/non-administrative users.